ovh/docs/pages/account_and_service_management/account_information/ovhcloud-account-connect-saml-azure-ad/guide.en-gb.md

 ---
-title: Enabling Azure SSO connections with your OVHcloud account
+title: Enabling Entra ID SSO connections with your OVHcloud account
 excerpt: "Find out how to associate your Entra ID (formerly Azure Active Directory) to your OVHcloud account using SAML 2.0"
 updated: 2024-03-05
 ---